NikZar/forceofwill/README.md

     GET binder/cards <--- List of all binder cards of the API user.
 Res: [{qty: 1, ...card fields...}] GET binder/cards/:code <--- Number of cards with that code in the binder.
 Res: {qty: 2, ...card fields...}
     POST binder/cards/ <--- Add the specified card to the binder.
-Body: [{code: "", qty: 1}]
+Body: [{code: "", qty: 1}] DELETE binder/cards/ <--- Remove the specified card qty into the binder.
+Body: [{code: "", qty: 2}] POST binder/cards/:code <--- Delete all cards with the specified code into the binder.

 USERS